Notion and Tray

 Notion helps teams capture and organize work, but it doesn’t connect that knowledge to the systems that use it.
 Tray links Notion to IT, HR, and operations tools so updates can start automated actions, route requests, and stay under IT control.
 Tray’s universal connector extends beyond Notion’s API limits, letting workflows enrich data from other systems and manage actions that Notion alone can’t perform.

-With Tray, you can
+With Tray, you build

-Build Agents
+Agents

 Automations

-Build agents with Tray and Notion
+Build agents with Notion and Tray

 Tray agents use Notion data to find, summarize, and act on knowledge across your systems.
 Agents can combine Notion context with data from HR, IT, or CRM tools to take action under defined permissions.

-Give agents the context they need to act confidently.
+Give agents the context they need to act confidently

 • Access content: Pages, databases, comments, and nested blocks